Nathanael Blair

-Nathanael Dane Blair (born 15 March 2004) is an Australian footballer who plays as a striker for A-League club Perth Glory.
+Nathanael Dane Blair (born 15 March 2004) is an Australian footballer who plays as a striker for Ukrainian Premier League club Veres Rivne.

 Career

 APIA Leichhardt

 Aged 13, Blair joined APIA in 2017, during his years in the youth teams he played for multiple age groups for the club before joining Northbridge FC in 2021.
 On 3 March 2022, Blair rejoined APIA for the 2022 NPL NSW season.
 On 11 March 2022, Blair scored on his senior club debut in a 1–0 win against Manly United.